 All assignments nominated for publication are reviewed by an expert panel of PhD researchers and only the highest scoring are published.

 Based on academic research, we designed an outcomes framework that details how we support pupils to progress to highly-selective universities.
 This framework is built upon cognitive and non-cognitive skills that academic research shows are linked to attainment and university progression.

-If you would like to find out more about our research consultancy, please email Dr. Katie Jones (Research and Evaluation Manager) for further information.
+If you would like to find out more about our research and impact consultancy, please email Dr. Katie Jones (Research and Evaluation Manager) for further information.